covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 It is not easy to follow these two paths, and each one may be endless waiting.
 But for the severely ill, every minute can be a torment of life and death.

 Caijing interviewed over ten families, for most of them, all family members were infected.
 They carried their critically ill elderly and the pregnant woman, going from hospital to hospital.
-"The hospital told us we can only try to save ourselves."
-Many patients' family told Caijing, their loved ones' lives are hanging by a thread.
+"The hospital told us we could only try to save ourselves."
+Many patients' family told Caijing, their loved ones' lives were hanging by a thread.

 Till 24PM January 31, 2020, there were cumulatively 7153 confirmed cases in Hubei, 3215 of which were from Wuhan.